A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Preliminaries

 \subsection{Extractors}

-\begin{definition}[min-entropy] For a distribution $X$, its min-entropy $\hmin(X)$ is defined as follows:
+\begin{definition}[Min-entropy] For a random variable $X$, its min-entropy $\hmin(X)$ is defined as:

 \end{definition}A \emph{source} having min-entropy at least $k$ {and supported on strings of length $n$ is said to be an $(n,k)$-min-entropy source.
-When the length of the strings produced by the source is clear from context, we omit $n$ and simply call it a $k$-source.} {\begin{definition}[Strong extractor] A $(k,\eps)$-strong extractor is a function
+When the length of the strings produced by the source is clear from context, we omit $n$ and simply call it a $k$-source.} For the definition of conditional min-entropy, $\hmin(\cdot\vert\cdot)$, refer to \Cref{def:Hmin}. {\begin{definition}[Strong extractor] A $(k,\eps)$-strong extractor is a function

 such that for every $k$-source $X$, we have